apdevgit/HellDefence/HellDefence/README.md

 # HellDefence Unity3D Game
-HellDefence is a game that I developed using Unity3D game-engine for my graduation thesis project, during my studies in the Technological Educational Institute of Crete, Department of Informatics Engineering.
+HellDefence is an action game that I developed using Unity3D game-engine for my graduation thesis project, during my studies in the Technological Educational Institute of Crete, Department of Informatics Engineering.
+The purpose of the game is to defeat all the upcoming 'waves' of enemies.
+Each wave comes after the elimination of the previous one.
+The player can achieve that using four basic spells.
+Additionally, there are other special spells that the player can find on the 'buffstands' as well as stat boosts and full healing.

 #### Youtube Game Demonstration and gameplay:
 - Demonstration video: (pending)